ysard/ebusd_configuration_chaffoteaux_bridgenet/hardware_reversing/README.md

 The power supply is based on an LDO generating a voltage of 3.3V.
 The LM393A voltage comparator is directly powered by this source.
-The MCU ATMEGA 329 is powered by 2.95V when the EBUS power is cut via a 1F capacitor.
+The MCU ATMEGA 329 is powered by 2.95V when the EBUS power is off via a 1F capacitor.

 You might be tempted to connect a device such as an ESP12 to this circuit and feed it with the LDO, unfortunately it seems to be designed only to provide a very low current.